ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 - **Workflow Manifest (`workflows.json`) Parsing:**
   - The Extension Host MUST, upon activation, locate, parse, and validate the `.vision/workflows.json` file against a predefined JSON Schema.
   - A dedicated `WorkflowService` shall be responsible for this loading and validation.
 - **Interactive Mission Control Panel (WebView):**
   - This UI SHALL be implemented as a VS Code WebView panel that opens in the main editor area when a workflow is active.
   - It is a **reactive component** that renders a rich `WorkflowViewState` object received from the Extension Host.
   - **`WorkflowViewState` Schema:** The payload sent from the backend MUST contain the complete data required to render the interactive graph, including the static blueprint (blocks, transitions), the live statuses, and the detailed execution log for inspection.
   - **Interactivity:** The blocks rendered in the diagram MUST be selectable.
-Clicking a block MUST trigger a message to the backend to populate the Inspector Panels with the context and conversation for that specific step.
+Clicking a block MUST trigger a message to the backend to populate the singular **"Intervention Panel"** with the context and conversation for that specific step.

 ---